clebre/axway-open-docs/content/en/docs/apim-reference-architectures/container-azure/_index.md

 -   *Server* with a Web interface.
 This component needs a PVC to store data.

--   *PushGateway* monitors Kubernetes\' ephemeral objects as Jobs.
+-   *PushGateway* monitors Kubernetes ephemeral objects as Jobs.
 Kubernetes jobs are used to deploy APIM.

 -   *AlertManager* notifies your central monitoring system or sends